 While this public index of probationers and parolees is a great tool, the information can vary wildly.
 While most results are comprehensive, some do not include the charges or the start and stop dates of the probation period.
 This could be due to the sealing of said records or to avoid interfering with active law enforcement investigations.

-How To Acquire a Background Check Report in Greenville County South Carolina
+How To Obtain a Background Check Report in Greenville County SC

 There are numerous ways to look up someone’s criminal record in Greenville County via a Level I or Level II background check.
 A Level I background check includes searching by name only, while a Level II background check includes fingerprints and can search records at the state and federal level.
 Among local law enforcement agencies, there are three that offer these services.